hstroetgen/sc_somanet-base/examples/app_test_xscope/doc/index.rst

 		#include <CORE_C22-rev-a.bsp>

-3. Enable your Real-Time Mode XScope in your Run Configuration.
+3. Enable your Real-Time xSCOPE in your xTIMEcomposer Run Configuration.

 4. Run!